Home » Blog » How To Master The Knuckleball

 Mastering any particular pitch is extremely difficult and time-taking.
 The knuckleball pitchers that you see so easily have worked hard and practiced for ages before they could execute the knuckleball perfectly.

 So, how long is it going to take you to throw the perfect knuckleball?
-Well, that depends on your passion for the sport.
+Honestly, it could take years, but the answer also depends on your passion for the pitch.

 Keep in mind that R.A.
 Dickey pitched at the Major League level so he needed to perfect the pitch before lobbing in an easy home run to a batter.
 But it is a good indicator that a good knuckleball takes time and practice.